 Hey there!
 So, you’re gearing up for a software developer interview, huh?
 Yeah, those can feel a bit daunting – all those tricky questions, trying to prove your coding prowess, and whatnot.
 But don’t worry, we’ve got your back.

 In this article, we’re going to chat about some stuff that could help you out.
 You’ll find tips, strategies for answering those brain-teasing questions, some major no-nos, and of course, a stash of typical (and a few curveball) interview questions and answers.
+Struggling to get interviews you might want to read our post on How to Write a Software Developer CV (With Examples) instead!

 Whether you’re a seasoned pro or just starting out, there’s something here for everyone.
 So, grab a coffee, get comfy and let’s dive in!